slatedocs/slate/source/index.html.md

     "timestamp":"16-10-2019 09:55:31"
 }
 ```

-Before you execute a disbursement, you can verify the beneficiary account information from our inquiry endpoint [https://api-docs.oyindonesia.com/#bank-account-inquiry](https://api-docs.oyindonesia.com/#bank-account-inquiry).
+Next, send a request body to execute a disbursement request to be sent to our disbursement endpoint [https://api-docs.oyindonesia.com/#disbursement](https://api-docs.oyindonesia.com/#disbursement).

 > Below is an example of the request body for the inquiry:
 ```shell